Mathias Jørgensen: Brentford

 On 9 September 2021, Jørgensen joined Premier League club Brentford on a one-year contract.
 During an injury-hit 2021–22 season, made 10 appearances and scored one goal.

 After his contract expired in June 2022, it was announced by the club that, whilst he would depart as an official squad member, he would be allowed to train with them in order to complete his rehabilitation on an adductor injury and enable him to find a new club.
 In July 2022, he joined the club's pre-season training camp in Germany, and on 22 August 2022 signed a new one-year contract with an option for an extra year, fulfilling both.

 Anderlecht

 On 15 August 2024, Jørgensen joined Belgian Pro League club Anderlecht on a one-year deal.

-On 17 August 2024, he made his debut for Anderlecht, immediately being placed into the starting XI in a 3-1 away win in a Belgian Pro League match against KV Mechelen, providing his first assist for the club.
+On 17 August 2024, he made his debut for Anderlecht, immediately being placed into the starting XI in a 3–1 away win in a Belgian Pro League match against KV Mechelen, providing his first assist for the club.

 LA Galaxy

 On 15 January 2025, Jørgensen signed with Major League Soccer club LA Galaxy on a two-year contract.
+On 2 February 2026, Jørgensen and LA Galaxy mutually agreed to terminate his contract.

+Fourth period at FC Copenhagen

+On 24 February 2026 Jørgensen joined Copenhagen for the fourth time in his career.
+FC Copenhagen only had a single centerback available due to injuries, and therefore they moved for 'Zanka' on a free transfer on a contract until the end of the 2025–26 season.
+After the season he announced that he would not have his contract extended.